 - Sara recently joined Acme, a company just like yours.

-- Acme adopted Slack a while ago, and Sara is learning how it has changed the way the company works.
+- Acme adopted Slack a while ago, and Sara is learning how it’s impacted the way they work.

 Sara’s experience before Slack